-The Invisible Man's Band consisted of:
+The Invisible Man's Band were:

 Clarence Newton Burke Jnr. b.
 25th May 1949, Chicago, Illinois, U.S.A., d.
 26th May 2013, Marietta, Georgia, U.S.A. (lead and acoustic guitar)